bcgov/pipeline-templates/tekton/README.md

    # If CONTEXT is not set or null, the current context is used.
    export CONTEXT="<YOUR_CONTEXT>"

-   # If NAMESPACE is not set or null, the default namespace is used.
+   # Make sure to set NAMESPACE variable to point to the tools namespace, otherwise it will use the default namespace which you don't have access to!
    export NAMESPACE="<TARGET_NAMESPACE>"
    ```